Syedaaneesa/RAMAIR/README.md

 ## 💼 My Contributions

-I managed every phase of the project — from initial planning to final deployment.
+I oversaw every stage of the project, from initial planning through to final deployment.

 | Stage | Description |
 |--------|--------------|